 Configuring SQL server replication for rollup cores

-Ivanti® Endpoint Manager powered by Landesk uses native SQL Server replication to roll up data from core servers to a rollup core server.
+Ivanti® Endpoint Manager uses native SQL Server replication to roll up data from core servers to a rollup core server.
 SQL Server replication is almost real-time and extremely efficient, so your rollup database content will be much more current than it was with the old rollup database utility that was used prior to Endpoint Manager 9.6.

 The following pre-requisites must be performed before using SQL Server replication in a rollup core scenario.